taishi-i/awesome-ChatGPT-repositories/README.md

  * [AiTreasureBox](https://github.com/superiorlu/aitreasurebox) - 🤖 Collect practical AI repos, tools, websites, papers and tutorials on AI. 实用的AI百宝箱 💎
  * [Awesome-LLM-Reasoning](https://github.com/atfortes/awesome-llm-reasoning) - Collection of papers and resources on Reasoning in Language Models (LLMs), including Chain-of-Thought (CoT), Instruction-Tuning, and Multimodality.
  * [awesome-llm-and-aigc](https://github.com/codingonion/awesome-llm-and-aigc) - 🚀🚀🚀A collection of some awesome public projects about Large Language Model, Vision Foundation Model and AI Generated Content.
+ * [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.

 ## Prompts